 7.5.13.
-Topsoil Removal and Stockpiling Responsibility - Project Manager / Contractor / ECO / owner
+Topsoil Removal and Stockpiling

 Where services are to be extended or houses erected, topsoil is to be removed from the work areas, stockpiled separately from subsoil, and must be stabilised within a day of stockpiling.
 In general, stockpiles should be convex at the top to promote run- off, so that water is not able to accumulate and result in leaching of nutrients from the soil.
 Stockpiling areas should be determined in consultation with the ECO and only for short term.